-Mehendi is anytime love for the females.
-Mehendi is done in various occasions like in marriage, festivals, Kurva chauth etc. In India, one of the famous ritual is Mehendi rasom.
-Before marriage, bride/girl celebrate the mehndi ritual at her home.
-However in marriage also, both male and female apply Mehendi as part celebration and to look beautiful.
-Mehendi can be applied various part of body but maximum it is applied at hands.
-Hence, in this article user will know what are the things we should do before applying mehendi to get perfect dark mehendi stain / mehendi colour.
+Mehendi is anytime love for females.
+Mehendi is done on various occasions like marriage, festivals, Kurva chauth etc. In India, one of the famous rituals is Mehendi rasom.
+Before marriage, bride/girl celebrates the mehndi ritual at her home.
+However in marriage also, both males and females apply Mehendi as a part celebration and to look beautiful.
+Mehendi can be applied to various parts of the body but maximum it is applied to the hands.
+Hence, in this article users will know what are the things we should do before applying mehendi to get the perfect dark mehendi stain / mehendi colour.

 Wax your hand (ideally we recommend it should be done 2-3 days before the mehendi day):

 Waxing is the procedure of removing hair from certain parts of the body.
 Waxing can be done on the arms, legs, eyebrows, face, back, abdomen and the pubic area which is commonly known as bikini waxing.
 It is one of the most popular methods for removing hair from different parts of the skin.
 It is found to be the most effective method to have a hair free skin for a long time.

 You may apply lotion after the waxing process to keep the hand moist as you may use lotions like Caudalie, Laura Mercier Almond Coconut Milk Hand Crème, Lakme, Himalaya, Johnson n Johnson, Kai, Neotrogina, Clinique Deep Comfort Hand and Cuticle Cream etc

 If the variety of waxes in your salon is confusing then The traditional hard or honey wax is popular as it works out cheaper than other options.
 But, we recommend Italian flavored wax (usually called Rica) and is available in different flavors like chocolate, vanilla etc. This wax isn’t too hot when applied and also helps remove tan and in-growth.